notwaldorf/notwaldorf.github.com/_posts/2015-10-22-a-story-about-input.markdown

 to sort out inputs, and they haven't even managed to agree on how to communicate "you haven't picked a file".

-Now imagine the future where web components are supported natively, and someone else is allowed to write a `<better-input>`, that is still encapsulated and not a div soup, but actually works.
-Imagine this `<better-input>`, whose `keypress` event works the [same](../keypress-is-bananas/) on all browsers, and which probably also knows how to bake a cherry pie.
+Now imagine the future where Web Components are supported natively, and someone else is allowed to write a `<better-input>`, an element that is a real, encapsulated DOM element, and not just a div soup.
+Imagine using this `<better-input>` that isn't implemented differently in each browser, that looks the same everywhere, and that probably also knows how to bake you a cherry pie.
 IMAGINE. ✨